Life Insurance Acquisition and Management

 We believe that a primary reason people steer away from discussing life insurance is that many life insurance practitioners use traditional approaches, treating life insurance as a transaction.
 These approaches match a numeric need to a product-based solution, seemingly without full consideration for the goals and vision of the people at the heart of the plan.
 Often for high-impact individuals and affluent families, everyone at the planning table seems clear that a need exists: everyone, that is, except you.

 When we’re invited in to discuss life insurance with a high-impact individual or affluent family, it’s typically driven by a desire to safeguard someone or something – livelihoods, families or companies.
-We seek first to understand: what is the broader vision around what you or your company wishes to protect?
+We seek first to understand: what is the broader vision around what you or your company wishes to safeguard?
 Why is that vision important?

 Then and only then, we explore the range of possibilities and options that align with your stated vision.
 In the process of researching relevant and elegant solutions, we determine whether life insurance makes sense, or whether a different solution may offer better alignment between need and strategy.

 Importantly, this speaks to the difference between having an insurance dialogue with an insurance firm, and having it with a planning firm.
 If a firm has one primary tool to offer, there’s a general inclination to validate the need for that tool.
 In contrast, as a planning firm, we seek to arrive at your ideal outcome